Curse of The Revenge Trader

 If you’re in it, you’re probably the type of trader who would fail to admit that you’re capable of taking losses.
 You might fail to understand that the market doesn’t care about what you’re doing.
 Trying to succeed in the market might have become a stronger impulse than following the market prudently and making reasonable decisions based on what you study.

-Not all revenge traders are created equally though, as their are several types of trading that can happen while in the revenge state.
+Not all revenge traders are created equally though, as there are several types of trading that can happen while in the revenge state.

-Type of Trading that Occur While Under the Influence of Revenge Trading
+Type of Trading that Occurs While Under the Influence of Revenge Trading

 - The no loss cutting revenge trader.
 In this archetype, instead of cutting losses and trying to regroup according to a sound investment plan, the revenge trader might hedge the trade.
 Since it’s on this list, you can probably tell it’s a bad idea, but we’ll say it anyway – this is a bad idea.
 When traders do this, they postpone the real decision making of when to resolve their trade.
 This leads many traders to get confused and ultimately stuck without the ability to recover.
 At one point you’ll have to get rid of one of the hedge sides and the loss at the time of the initial hedge will remain no matter where the market ultimately ends.
 Avoid hedging, it’s almost never a viable solution for recovering a loss.